-If Yr Wyddfa’s a wonderful walk for a teen or a ten-year-old, it’s a bit of a haul for a six-year-old, so while we were up in Eryri we tried to find activities that would be great for our youngest.
-Of course there are tin mines, ice-cream parlours, and the lovely little lakeside railways (the one beside Llyn Padarn was very sweet), but I wanted to find a mountain walk that would really enchant him.
+If Yr Wyddfa’s a gorgeous, easy walk for a teen or a ten-year-old, it’s a bit of a haul for a six-year-old, so while we were up in Eryri we tried to find activities that would be great for our youngest.
+In this area there are tin mines, ice-cream parlours, and the lovely little lakeside railways (the one beside Llyn Padarn was very sweet), but I wanted to find a mountain walk that would really enchant him.
 In the end, we stumbled on one by accident.

 Which is both easy and gorgeous.